wagesj45/cs-mic/README.md

 ***

+## Installation

+For your convience, CS-MIC is packaged and distributed via nuget.
+See [our instructions on how to get started](http://cs-mic.com/adding-cs-mic-to-your-project/).

 ## Usage

 CS-MIC follows a few basic rules when interpreting user input, but should prove to be fairly straightforward for most developers.
 While CS-MIC tries to ensure that the order of operations as far as it knows them (parentheses – powers, multiplication, division – addition, subtraction), there may be instances where formatting fails.
 If this should be noticed, please [report it](https://github.com/wagesj45/cs-mic/issues).